WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ![](figures/vep_3.png)

 The pie charts give a summary of the consequences of the variants found in the file.
 Variants with coding consequences are found in the protein-coding sequence of genes, whilst variants with non-coding consequences are in intergenic regions or non-coding regions of genes.
-These variants could still be functionally important; for example, variants in non-coding regions near genes can have effects on expression levels.
+These variants could still be functionally important; for example, variants in non-coding regions near genes can have effects on expression dynamics.
 You can explore the results interactively on the webpage, or download them to file.

 [↥ **Back to top**](#top)